 The eBay page didn't show any photos of the rear of the ‘amplifier’ speaker, so I was unsure if it had any controls like volume/tone or power on/off.
 Well, it doesn't.
 There are only three cables: one to a USB plug for power, one to a 3.5mm for audio, and one to the other speaker.
 I don't mind the lack of a power switch or a tone control.
 The single tone control on typical PC speakers is utterly useless anyway: when turned to the left one has too little trebles and to the right, too little bass.
 I always end up setting it in the middle which has the same effect as no tone control at all.
 But the lack of a volume control is a bit annoying, it's not always possible or easy to change the volume on the audio source.

 Note 2012/03/08: while taking these speakers apart, I discovered a web address inside the plastic cover that points to the roots of these speakers.
 They are made by a company called Enkor.
-On their webpage they are shown with a slight rounding at the front and some Engrish descriptions like “For latatop Design”.
+The model was ‘M6’ but lately seems to have vanished from their site.
+On their former webpage they were shown with a slight rounding at the front and some Engrish descriptions like “For latatop Design.”